Tetrakern/fictioneer-email-notifications/README.md

 * **Maximums:** The maximum subscription items per category, tag, and taxonomies (default 10).
 Disable with 0.
 * **Excluded Posts:** Comma-separated list of post IDs to exclude from notifications.
 * **Excluded Authors:** Comma-separated list of author IDs to exclude from notifications.
+* **Excluded Emails:** List of email addresses to never receive notifications, one per line.
 * **Deactivation:** Deletes all plugin data on deactivation (irreversible) if checked.
 * **API Key:** Your MailerSend API key.
 * **Batch Limit:** The maximum number of emails per bulk request (default 300, max.
 500).